Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 1,323 trips per day across all routes, which equates to approximately 772 weekly trips per individual stop.
+The accessibility of the transport system is rated as excellent, with residents typically situated about 132 meters from their nearest transport stop.
+On average, there are around 1,663 trips per day across all routes, equating to roughly 529 weekly trips per individual stop.

 Frequently Asked Questions - Transport